niallmerrigan/internet-safety/README.md

 Below is a living list of available parental contols that are curated on a regular basis based on the applications that are currently used.

+# List of parental controls

+Below is a living list of available parental contols that are curated on a regular basis based on the applications that are currently used.

 * Apple iOS - https://support.apple.com/en-us/119854
 * Google/Android - https://support.google.com/families/answer/6286986?hl=en&co=GENIE.Platform%3DDesktop&oco=1